praydog/uevr-docs/src/plugins/lua/types/UFunction.md

 ## What is UFunction?

-UFunction is a struct that represents a function in Unreal Engine.
+UFunction is a type that represents a function in Unreal Engine.
 Functions are usually associated with a UClass and can be called on instances of that class.

 UFunction inherits all the functions from [UEVR_UStruct](UStruct.md).